 Looking to relocate to Gran Canaria?
-In the first of a new series, we introduce you to natives and those who have gone local like us.
+In the first of a new series, we introduce you to natives and those who have gone local.
 The first occupant of our hotseat’s Don Clark.

 1. ¡Hola, Don!
 Where are you based on Gran Canaria and what attracted you to this particular area?